randelramirez/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 The commands refer to a *project* and a *startup project*.

 * The *project* is also known as the *target project* because it's where the commands add or remove files.
 By default, the **Default project** selected in **Package Manager Console** is the target project.
-You can specify a different project as target project by using the <nobr>`--project`</nobr> option.
+You can specify a different project as target project by using the `--project` option.

 * The *startup project* is the one that the tools build and run.
 The tools have to execute application code at design time to get information about the project, such as the database connection string and the configuration of the model.
 By default, the **Startup Project** in **Solution Explorer** is the startup project.
-You can specify a different project as startup project by using the <nobr>`--startup-project`</nobr> option.
+You can specify a different project as startup project by using the `--startup-project` option.

 The startup project and target project are often the same project.
 A typical scenario where they are separate projects is when: